NYC Starts Driver Congestion Charging Despite Opposition

-New York: New York launched a controversial scheme Sunday to charge drivers entering parts of the city, a first in the United States, putting local authorities on a collision course with President-elect Donald Trump.
+(MENAFN- Gulf Times) New York launched a controversial scheme yesterday to charge drivers entering parts of the city, a first in the United States, putting local authorities on a collision course with President-elect Donald Trump.

-State governor Kathy Hochul announced in November that drivers entering areas of Manhattan south of Central Park would pay a daytime toll of $9 from midnight January 4.
+State Governor Kathy Hochul announced in November that drivers entering areas of Manhattan south of Central Park would pay a daytime toll of $9.

-That plan revives one, originally with a $15 base fee, that she paused in June, saying there were "too many unintended consequences for New Yorkers."
+That plan revives one, originally with a $15 base fee, that she paused in June, saying that there were“too many unintended consequences for New Yorkers”.

-Republican lawmakers have called on Trump, a native New Yorker who has vowed to kill the scheme if elected, to intervene now to terminate it.
+Republican lawmakers have called on Trump, a native New Yorker who has vowed to kill the programme if elected, to intervene to terminate it.

-Areas neighboring New York City have argued that a charge would hurt their businesses and impair their residents' ability to commute into Manhattan.
+Areas neighbouring New York City have argued that a charge would hurt their businesses and impair their residents' ability to commute into Manhattan.

-A judge denied an 11th-hour effort Friday by neighboring New Jersey state officials to block the scheme on grounds of its environmental impact on adjoining areas.
+A judge denied an 11th-hour effort on Friday by neighbouring New Jersey state officials to block the tolling plan on grounds of its environmental impact on adjoining areas.

 That denial cleared the road for the scheme, which had faced other legal challenges, highlighting the difficulty of charging drivers in a country where the car is king.